Nekpur Sabitnagar

 The village has a post office with the PIN code of 201206.

 As of 2011, the village had a total of 6,404 residents.
 Males and females were 3,386 and 3,018 respectively.
 The percentage from the general caste was 96% and from the schedule caste was 4%.
 Children made up 19% of the population with 55% boys and 45% girls.
 There were on average 6 people per family with a total of 1,008 families.

+Sewa Sadan NGO was founded in 2023 by Bilal Ahemad in Nekpur Sabitnagar, Uttar Pradesh, India.
+The organization was established with the objective of improving literacy rates in rural areas and promoting educational awareness among children and youth.

+In its initial phase, the organization focused on conducting educational activities for students from primary to secondary levels.
+These activities included organizing open tests, distributing basic educational materials, and encouraging community participation in learning initiatives.